karkranikhil/nik-js-starter-kit-2021/README.md

   "targets":">0.25%, not dead"
 ```
 above config tells babel, to support all browser used by more that .25% people that are still officially supported by their creator
+---

+### Modules formats
+We have different type of modules formats
+- [x] ES6 Modules
+- [ ] CommonJS (CJS)
+- [ ] UMD (Universal Module Definition)
+- [ ] AMD (Asynchronous Module Definition)
+- [ ] IIFE (Immediately-invoked function expressions)

+* ES6 modules are standardized
+* Cleaner, Easy to read, improved autocomplete
+* intelligent refactoring
+* Tree Shaking - dead code elimination
+* Named imports and Default exports

+CommonJS doesn't work in web browser aand so we need to bundle npm packages into a format that the browser can consume
+---
+### Bundling
+We use bundler to package any JavaScript into a single file or seperate file.

+We have different type of modules formats

+- [x] Webpack
+- [ ] Rollup
+- [ ] Parcel
+- [ ] Snowpack
+- [ ] Browserify
+---
+* Webpack bundles more than just JS
+* Webpack offers a huge ecosystem of loaders so you can easily so we can instruct webpack to intelligently handle html, CSS, Images, fonts, etc
+* Webpack includes built in hot-reloading web server
+* Webpack serve files from memory which speeds up the development builds and automatically updates
+* code spliting

+### Sourcemaps

+Sourcemaps map the bundled, transpiled and minified code back to orignal source.